Blog Header Logo

 With the correct replacement spa circuit board in hand, you can carefully replace it into the control box, being careful to handle it only by the edges.
 Wire connections should be firmly connected, and heater wires should be torqued to 35 lbs, to prevent vibration problems.
 Be sure to correct any issues with moisture, insects or wiring that led to the original circuit board failure.

 Bonus Tip - if facing replacement of your spa circuit board, consider replacement of the entire spa controller.
-Spa Controls are not much more (maybe double the cost) than the cost of a circuit board, but you also get a new heater and topside control.
+Spa controls are not much more (maybe double the cost) than the cost of a circuit board, but you also get a new heater and topside control.

 Essential Products